veraDanilova/UD-MULTIGENRE/README.md

         },
 ...
 ```
-**nopattern** value of prefix pattern is used mostly for single-genre treebanks where the whole treebank is assigned to a specific genre.
+**nopattern** value of prefix pattern is used for single-genre treebanks where the whole treebank is assigned to a specific genre.

 ## Genre selection criteria